ably77/DCOS-Airgapped/README.md

 # DCOS-Airgapped

-A guide on how to set up an Airgapped DC/OS Cluster for labs and testing
+The purpose of this guide is to show a couple methods of how a Mesosphere Sales Engineer can set up an airgapped cluster for testing or lab purposes